 Experience as a CCCE or as an ACCE is highly desirable, but not required.

-Application forms for the 2014 CCIP Trainer Course will be posted and available on this web page beginning on November 1, 2013.
+Application forms for the 2017 CCIP Trainer Course will be posted and available on this web page beginning in the fall of 2016.

 Credentialed Clinical Trainer Benefits